Some people don’t think they need motorcycle mirrors because they are going faster than the rest of the traffic.

 If you don’t have a spanner, you can adjust the mirrors slightly shallower on the left and wider on the right, then just turn the mirror clockwise to the correct position which will tighten the nuts.
 This can take some trial and error, but it’s do-able.

 Adjustment of the mirror on the end of the arm will fine-tune the position.

-Always shoulder check before changing lanes or turning, but be especially aware that you will have a blind spot on the left.
+Always shoulder check before changing lanes or turning, but be especially aware that you will have a blind spot on the left (right in US).

 If you are riding off road and frequently standing up, tilt your left (right in US) mirror upwards so you can see who’s behind you.

 If your mirrors vibrate and all you can see if a blur, buy a thick rubber washer, or get specialised vibration isolators from your dealer and fit them between the mirror mount and the mirror bar.

 How do you set your mirrors?
 Tell us your tips in the “Leave a reply” section below.